redpesk-core/afb-app-manager/docs/config.xml.md

    HTML application,
    content.src designates the home page of the application

+- ***application/vnd.agl.native***
+   AGL compatible native,
+   content.src designates the relative path of the binary.

+- ***application/vnd.agl.service***:
+   AGL service, content.src is not used.

 - ***application/x-executable***:
    Native application,
-   content.src designates the relative path of the binary
+   content.src designates the relative path of the binary.

-- ***application/vnd.agl.service***:
-   AGL service, content.src is not used.
+   For such application, only security setup is made.

 Adding more types is easy, it just need to edit the configuration file ***afm-unit.conf***.